KomodoPlatform/NotaryNodes/proposals/lukechilds/README.md

 ## Disclosure

 I am currently being funded by @pondsea for my development work on the new BarterDEX GUI.
-I believe he is also running for election.
+He is also running for election.

 ---